florianzwagemaker/seqedit-wasm/minimum-viable-product-requirements.md

 * The view for phylogenies is not included in the MVP.
 * The view for metadata is not included in the MVP.
 * Phylogeny features are not included in the MVP.

+### Sequence and metadata revision creation

+This sequence editor is to facilitate the curation and editing purposes of sequences in an already existing database/platform.
+Specifically, this editor will be specifically built for the Loculus database system. https://loculus.org/

+Therefore, the sequence editor needs a method to put the edited sequences and their metadata back into the Loculus database through loculus' revision API endpoint; https://loculus.org/for-users/revise-sequences/

+All the fasta sequences and the metadata will be primarily provided through URL parameters.
+It will also be necessary to accept a 'revision url' parameter so we know what the loculus API endpoint is supposed to be to create the revision.